hrittikaaa/intern-demo/README.md

 # Intern Demo — Spring Boot User Management

 A full-stack Spring Boot application built as part of an internship assignment.
-It exposes a RESTful API for managing users backed by a PostgreSQL database, and serves a custom dark-theme frontend for full CRUD interaction.
+It uses Spring MVC and Thymeleaf for server-side rendering to provide full CRUD interaction for managing users backed by a PostgreSQL database.

 ---